Location Services in a cloud-to-cloud setup¶

 Once you declare the number of devices using nRF Cloud services through a proxy server, you need to generate a service key.

-See the C2C cellular location tutorial for an example implementation.
+See the C2C cellular location guide for an example implementation.